WRI 190: T/TH 11:00am-12:20pm

 Contradictions of Freedom in American Capitalism

 What does capitalism promise us?
 Can it make good on those promises or might they be undermined by contradictions internal to capitalism itself?
 This Writing Seminar will pursue these two questions by focusing on the forms of freedom available within and secured by capitalism.
 We will pay special attention to the role that the idea of free markets has played in the American imagination.
 We begin with the theories of John Locke, Karl Marx, and Milton Friedman to explore the connections and tensions between private property and personal freedom.
 Next, we move forward in time to consider the anxieties of workers by examining Jason Reitman’s 2009 film Up In the Air through the lens of cultural theorist Lauren Berlant’s argument about the cruel optimism of the American Dream.
 For the research unit, students may either examine efforts to alter capitalism––such as financial reform legislation, the passage of living wage laws in Seattle, the creation of the Consumer Financial Protection Board, fair trade products––or consider the representations of contemporary capitalism in works such The Wire, Silicon Valley, or the Pixar animated films.
-The course concludes by having students write opinion pieces for publication in The Economist.
+We end the semester by writing opinion pieces for publication in The Economist.

 Though founded on the principle of liberty, the United States incarcerates more people than any other country in the world, past or present.
 Why do we punish so much?
 What roles does punishment play in a society where it unevenly affects some communities more than others?
 In this Writing Seminar, we examine the concept of punishment and ask what its modes and consequences are as social practice.
 We begin with images of punishments enacted upon slave rebels in late 18th-century Suriname.
 Studying these images alongside theories of punishment’s spectacular power, we will consider the ethics of punishment and spectatorship.
 We turn next to Frederick Douglass and James Baldwin to explore the relationship between legal and extra-legal punishment in the U.S. between Emancipation and the Civil Rights Movement, considering what race, gender, and sexuality have to do with our nation’s vast investment in punishment.
 In the second half of the course, students research a topic related to punishment inflicted by the state, such as: mass incarceration; solitary confinement; punishment in a cultural work (works as various as Richard Wright’s Native Son and Alyse Emdur’s Prison Landscapes would be appropriate).
 For our final project, we’ll write op-eds about a contemporary issue in punishment.

-The Ethics of Persuasion
+The Ethics of Human Experimentation

 “Writers are always selling somebody out,” confessed Joan Didion in the preface to her revolutionary book of journalism Slouching Towards Bethlehem.
 Centuries before, Aristotle argued that the most important element of persuasion is the writer’s “ethos”: our sense of his or her fair-mindedness and character.
 If writing nonfiction means selling others out, is ethos always a fake?
 Or can writing be an ethical act—honest, generous, even redemptive?
 In this Writing Seminar, we reckon with the problem of ethos and the ethics of representing the self and others in journalistic and academic essays.
-We study great American nonfiction writers from a range of genres, including Didion, Annie Dillard, Mark Greif, Janet Malcolm, John Jeremiah Sullivan, Richard Rodriguez, and David Foster Wallace.
+We study great American nonfiction writers from a range of genres, including Didion, Leslie Jamison, Mark Greif, Janet Malcolm, John Jeremiah Sullivan, Richard Rodriguez, and David Foster Wallace.
 We begin by examining essays that make political or cultural arguments and then turn to essays that depict the experience of others, testing Didion’s critique of writing.
 In research projects, we craft ethos in academic writing, borrowing from the techniques of literary journalism and drawing on scholarly research from the humanities, social sciences, and sciences to make arguments about current political or cultural events or controversies.
 Our final essay is a brief creative essay from personal experience.

 Fakes, Frauds, and Charlatans

 In 1991, Princeton student Alexi Indris-Santana, track team and Ivy Club member, was exposed as 31-year-old confidence man James Hogue.
 Although Hogue was expelled from the university, his ability to pass as a student for nearly two years raises questions about the relationship between lying, success, and cultural standards.
 How do lies inform the ways we think about ourselves?
 In a world where technology increasingly blurs the lines between life and fiction, is deception ever justified?
 This Writing Seminar examines the appeal of fakes, frauds, and charlatans to consider how the self and identity have been constructed over the last century.
 We begin with The Great Gatsby, where Fitzgerald reshapes our understanding of the confidence man by turning him into a cultural icon.
-We then debate the ethics and morality of deception by testing Nietzsche’s and Freud’s notions of truth against the films Quiz Show and Catch Me If You Can.
+We then debate the ethics and morality of deception by testing Nietzsche’s and Freud’s notions of truth against the films Chicago and The Prestige.
 For the research essay, students choose an instance of imposture in contemporary culture or fiction and make an argument that interprets and assesses its significance .
 Possible topics include false memoirs, identity theft, and race, class, and gender passing.
 We conclude by reimagining ourselves as confidence men and women, reflecting on the tensions between telling a good story and telling the truth.

 An avant-garde composer loops, shifts, and multiplies a single spoken phrase out of intelligibility.
 A hip-hop producer builds an entire album from sampled sound.
 A practitioner of musique concrete arranges environmental sound—passing train cars, reverberant steps in a hallway, a man singing to himself—into a symphony.
 How does music made of “sound objects” rather than musical syntax transform our listening, and in what ways must we modulate our expectations when we encounter sampled, collaged, or collected sounds?
 To what extent does the increasing prevalence of works made of found sound signal a change in listening practices generally?
 We’ll begin by making original inquiries into minimalist pioneer Steve Reich’s Come Out, discovering how this piece can surprise us despite its transparent compositional process.
 We’ll then extend scholarly work on sampling through analysis of hip-hop producer and auteur J Dilla’s Donuts.
 Original research into musical works of our own choosing will then drive an essay situating them in broader social and historical context; possible topics include DJ Shadow’s Endtroducting, Schaeffer and Henry’s Symphonie pour un homme seul, and John Oswald’s Plunderphonics.
 We’ll close by making original works out of found sound and providing listening context in prose liner notes.